ghaleroshan/client-form-api/README.md

+travis-web

 # client_form
 This is a simple client details form to gather the info on the clients and save to the database.

 # TravisCI
-it uses Travis CI for CICD
+it uses Travis CI for CICD pipeline.